KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

-## Keyboard Styling

-The <doc:Styling-Article> article describes how to use a ``KeyboardStyleService`` to style the ``KeyboardView`` in flexible ways.
-Various views have separate styles as well, that can be applied with specific view modifiers.

-## Keyboard-related Extensions
+## Extensions

-KeyboardKit extends native types with keyboard-specific functionality like autocomplete, text analysis, etc. Check the extension section in the bottom of the documentation root for more info.
+KeyboardKit extends native types like ``UIKit/UITextDocumentProxy`` with keyboard-specific functionality.
+See the extension section in documentation root article for more info.